redapple/sql2graph/README.md

     python xyz-export.py --conf sql2graph.conf -N nodes.csv -R relations.csv

 4) You should now have:
 - a CSV file representing all nodes for all entities (nodes.csv if you ran the command above)
-    - a CSV file representing the relations (relations.csv if you ran the command above)
+- a CSV file representing the relations
+        (relations.csv if you ran the command above)
 - depending on the field indexes you defined, a number of node index files for Neo4J (relation indexes not supported)

-    (see https://github.com/jexp/batch-import for the various files and format details)
+(See https://github.com/jexp/batch-import for the various files and format details.)

-Stop neo4j before running batch-import.
+**Stop neo4j before running batch-import.**

 You have 2 options:
-    either run Neo4J batch-import manually supplying your files on the command line (again, see https://github.com/jexp/batch-import on how to do that)
+ - either run Neo4J batch-import manually supplying your files on the command line (again, see https://github.com/jexp/batch-import on how to do that)

-    or, run run_batchimport.py which uses the config file to run the command for you (check your sql2graph.conf BATCHIMPORT_SETTINGS section)
+ - or, run run_batchimport.py which uses the config file to run the command for you (check your sql2graph.conf BATCHIMPORT_SETTINGS section)